-St. Jerome translated both Old and New Testaments into Latin; he completed the translation of the New Testament into Latin in 384, and the Old Testament in 405.
+St. Jerome was born in Dalmatia and had a great affinity for languages.
+He first settled in the Syrian desert and finally in Bethlehem.
+Commissioned by Pope Damasus in 382, he translated both Old and New Testaments into Latin; he completed the translation of the New Testament into Latin in 384, and the Old Testament by 405.
 St. Jerome translated from both Greek and Hebrew manuscripts of the Old Testament and noted the difference between the larger canon of the Greek Septuagint and the shorter Hebrew canon, and called those books comprising the difference the "hidden or secret books," or the Apocrypha.
-To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Synod of Carthage in 397 AD preserved seven books of the Apocrypha, known as the deuterocanonical books: the Historical Books of Tobias (Tobit), First and Second Maccabees, and Judith, the Wisdom Books of Sirach and Wisdom, the Prophet Baruch, as well as the Greek portions of Esther (which includes the name of God), and Daniel which includes the Prayer of the Three Young Men, the story of Susanna, and Bel and the Dragon.
+To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Council of Hippo in 393 AD preserved seven books of the Apocrypha, known as the deuterocanonical books: the Historical Books of Tobias (Tobit), First and Second Maccabees, and Judith, the Wisdom Books of Sirach and Wisdom, the Prophet Baruch, as well as the Greek portions of Esther (which includes the name of God), and Daniel which includes the Prayer of the Three Young Men, the story of Susanna, and Bel and the Dragon.
 St. Jerome included these as well for a total of 46 Books in his Latin Old Testament.
 The Latin Vulgate Bible served as the standard Bible for Western civilization for over 1000 years.

 The Eastern Orthodox Churches preserved the entire Greek Septuagint, which also included I Esdras (A), Three Maccabees, and the Letter of Jeremiah, as well as Psalm 151.